vgmstream/vgmstream/README.md

 A particularly nasty variation of that is that some formats load files by full name (e.g. `STREAM.SS0`), but sometimes the actual filename is in other case (`Stream.ss0`), and some files could even point to that with yet another case.
-You could try adding *symlinks* in various upper/lower/mixed cases to handle this.
-Currently there isn't any way to know what exact name is needed (other than hex-editting), though only a few formats do this, mainly *Ubisoft* banks.
+You could try adding *symlinks* in various upper/lower/mixed cases to handle this, though only a few formats do this, mainly *Ubisoft* banks.

 Regular formats without companion files should work fine in upper/lowercase.